Last updated April 20th, 2023.

 The Thai Baht is so highly sought after that some investors are increasingly looking at it as an alternative to the Singapore Dollar.
 Surprisingly, it has maintained less volatility than internationally recognized currencies, like the Japanese Yen.

-The Thai Baht’s stability over the twenty years have led many investors to consider it Southeast Asia’s second “safe-haven” currency, along with the Singapore dollar.
+The Thai Baht’s stability over the twenty years has led many investors to consider it Southeast Asia’s second “safe-haven” currency, along with the Singapore dollar.

 With that said, Thailand remains a fairly undeveloped economy.
 Investment sentiment can often get ahead of the on-the-ground realities, and this is reflected in the prices of the past decade.